portlandwebworks/chhs-prototype/README.md

 By utilizing Kubernetes, we are able to deploy and update secrets and application configuration without rebuilding the Docker image and without exposing sensitive data in your project source code.

 #### N. Setup or used continuous monitoring
-This project is monitored using [Google Stack Driver](https://app.google.stackdriver.com/), the monitoring tools build into the Google Cloud Platform.
+This project is monitored using [Google Stack Driver](https://app.google.stackdriver.com/), the monitoring tools are built into the Google Cloud Platform.
+Additionally, StackDriver Logging aggregates and analyze all of the logs from the deployed containers.
 The following tests are in place:
-* Front end URL Monitoring - Tracking and alerting on changes in the availability of the front end service
+* URL Monitoring - Tracking and alerting on the availability of the front end  and backend services
-* Back end URL Monitoring - Tracking and alerting on changes in the availability of the back end service
 * Disk Throughput - Monitoring the disk usage on the Kubernetes nodes.
 Alerting if throughput is sustained near the maximum
-* Cluster CPU - Monitoring the CPU of kubernetes cluster in aggregate.
+* Cluster CPU - Monitoring the CPU of kubernetes cluster

 #### O. Deployed their software in a container
 This project is deployed using [Docker](https://www.docker.com/) container technology.
 This allows the application to be portable between most major cloud providers, as well as providing a consistent environment between development and production.